ranjith19/chrome-extension-webpack-html2mammoth/README.md

 5. jquery selector
 6. xpath

 This will allow us to add custom html parsers anywhere on the web.
+Also we should be able to define negative lists with this.

 We can then open it up to the community to contribute.